End of life care

 Research and evaluation

-UCLPartners’ AHSC child health programme and our AHSN children, young people and maternal health programme aim to improve the health outcomes of children living in the UCLPartners geography.
+UCLPartners’ child health programmes aim to improve the health outcomes of children living in the UCLPartners geography.

 Our AHSC programme supports activities to integrate research, education and clinical care whilst the AHSN programme focuses on improving the delivery of care and prevention of ill health.